sswaner/twilio-aws/README.md

 ![alt tag](./img/config-lambda-2.png)
 *code available in resources/lambda_functions/sms_message_handler.py*

-- Create a lambda function "VoiceCallHandler"
+- Create another lambda function "VoiceCallHandler"

-*Please select the same runtime and IAM role as "SMSMessageHandler" and click "Save"*
+*Please select the same runtime and IAM role as "SMSMessageHandler" and follow the same steps as "SMSMessageHandler"*

+## In the editor screen

 - Add the following code to the inline editor

 ![alt tag](./img/config-lambda-3.png)
 *code available in resources/lambda_functions/voice_call_handler.py*

+Your lambda functions are now ready.

 # API Gateway Configuration